Jonnygibb/Fundamental-Image-Processing/report/report.md

 An established sensor used in autonomous driving systems is that of RADAR.
 Being cheap, long range and reliable in many conditions, RADAR has already seen use in ADAS systems.
 Using a similar Time of flight system to LiDAR, where the time taken for a signal to return from an object calculates distance, RADAR offers a versatile method of understanding a physical space.
 However the downside of low resolution makes RADAR unable to be a one-size-fits-all solution to autonomous driving [@petit_2022].

 While sensors of visible and infrared light, when paired together, manage to handle many aspects of autonomous driving, both sensors have limitations that leave them vulnerable in certain situations.
 To reach truly autonomous level 6 vehicles, a combination of sensors across the electromagnetic spectrum including LiDAR and RADAR must be involved to make sure that the safety of those inside and outside the vehicle is increased.
-LiDAR sensors are still rather expensive the industry may have to wait before autonomous vehicles with a full roster of sensors can be made commercially.
+LiDAR sensors are still rather expensive so the automotive industry may have to wait before autonomous vehicles with a full roster of sensors can be made commercially.

 # Image Processing Implementation
 The fundamental functions to perform image processing in the spatial and frequency domain were implemented alongside this report.
 A Gaussian blur was used as the example kernel.